cici-chen/knex_workflow/README.md

 ### Write functions to get data from our knex database
 1. Create ./server/db/db_functions.js (you can name is whatever you want, ususally it is named db.js, but I find it more clear if I call it db_functions.js)

+Pause here.
+To be continued after we create the test and have the test fail properly.

 ### Set up tests to test the functions.
 reference:https://github.com/hihi-2017/boilerplate-knex/tree/master/tests